radicalembodiment3/radicalembodiment3.github.io/index.md

 - Poster: Or poster!
 - Short contributions (5 minutes or less): Do you have a question or idea that you want to share with the radical embodiment community and get feedback?
 You can also submit a short contribution.

-How to submit: form coming soon.
+How to submit: Send an abstract, maximum 200 words.

+Submission form coming soon!

 <span style="color:red">Deadline: March 14, 2025.</span>